borisschapira/boris.schapira.dev/_pages/en/about/site.md

 Part of my CSS and JS code is dedicated to accessibility and I also try to contribute responsibly, to be as inclusive as possible, keeping both people and contexts in mind (for example, I use the [abbr-touch library](http://www.growingwiththeweb.com/2014/09/making-abbr-elements-touch-accessible.html) that gives mobile users the ability to read the definition of an abbreviation or acronym.

-In order to control what is happening on my site (including detecting attempted injections), I have configured specific directives in my [Content Security Policy](https://developer.mozilla.org/fr/docs/S%C3%A9curit%C3%A9curit%C3%A9/CSP) and reports are recorded in <https://report-uri.com/>[^7].
+In order to control what is happening on my site (including detecting attempted injections), I have configured specific directives in my [Content Security Policy](https://developer.mozilla.org/fr/docs/S%C3%A9curit%C3%A9curit%C3%A9/CSP)[^7].

 A daily monitoring via [Dareboost](https://www.dareboost.com/) on several pages informs me of possible performance regressions through configured alerts.